PasinduLakmal7/MidiFlux-Sampler/README.md

 ### 2. Building the Project
 1. Open the `.jucer` file in the **JUCE Projucer**.
-2. Select your preferred exporter (e.g., Visual Studio 2022).
+2. Select your preferred exporter (e.g., Visual Studio).
 3. Click "Save and Open in IDE".
 4. Build the solution in your IDE (Release mode recommended).